Bad Friend (song)

 "Bad Friend" is a song by Japanese singer-songwriter Rina Sawayama, released on 15 April 2020 as the fifth single from her debut studio album Sawayama, just two days before the album's release.
 A remix by End of the World was released on 20 November 2020.
-Sawayama has called the track her favourite from the album and stated that it was written after she found out through social media that her formerly close friend had just had a baby.
+An electropop and synth-pop track, Sawayama stated that "Bad Friend" was written after she found out through social media that her formerly close friend had just had a baby.

 Composition

-The synth-pop ballad is inspired by "Bush-era pop" with vocal manipulation inspired by Imogen Heap.
+"Bad Friend" is a "gospel-laden" electropop and synth-pop ballad.
+It takes inspiration from "Bush-era pop" and the vocal manipulation styles of Imogen Heap.
 Channelling "the same heart-on-sleeve emotion as Stripped-era Christina Aguilera" the song features a choral bridge described as a "take 'em to church moment".
-The song indirectly references Carly Rae Jepsen's 2012 hit single "Call Me Maybe" when she sings about "Singing our hearts out to Carly" in the summer of 2012.
+The song indirectly references Carly Rae Jepsen's 2012 hit single "Call Me Maybe" when she discusses "singing our hearts out to Carly" in the summer of 2012.
 According to Sawayama, "Bad Friend" is about a deteriorating friendship during a trip to Tokyo and "how Westerners come to Tokyo and have a great time but can be very disrespectful to Japanese people".
 This ties the song in with the rest of the album's themes of family and cultural identity.